 Orange is healing.

 Indigo is serenity

 Violet is spirit.

 A modern variation, created in 2017, added black and brown stripes to highlight the People of Colour within the LGBT community.
-There was a mixed reaction and a lot of controversy because of how the flag never represented “race” and was always meant to represent aspects of life that apply to everybody, regardless of ethnicity.
+There were a mixed reaction and a lot of controversies because of how the flag never represented “race” and was always meant to represent aspects of life that apply to everybody, regardless of ethnicity.
 It also caused upset by changing the artist’s original vision.

 I’m Simon.
 I’m a twenty-something-year-old writer based in Newcastle.
 I’m a proud husband and daddy to three fur babies.
 I’m a huge nerd.
 100% Slytherin (but a nice one) and belong in House Stark (being from the North is kind of obvious)

 Opinions expressed in this article may not reflect those of THEGAYUK, its management or editorial teams.
 If you'd like to comment or write a comment, opinion or blog piece, please click here.